SeroviICAI/Pizza_Analytics_Harder/README.md

 of complexity required for such problem.

 ## Where can we start?
-First and foremost, the dataframes are really desorganised, so a good first step would be filling the missing values (ffill and bfill maybe) and obatining dataframes coherent with the data dictionary and pizza types csv.
+First and foremost, the dataframes are really disorganised, so a good first step would be filling the missing values (ffill and bfill maybe) and obatining dataframes coherent with the data dictionary and pizza types csv.

 Furthermore, there are too many data files to work with that working with them can get quite messy, plus